 Welcome to year 5’s page.
 Here you will find information about what we do in year 5.
 You will be able to see photographs of some of our wonderful work and see some of our displays.

 Within year 5 we will be studying a wide variety of topics in a creative way and we will be having daily English and Mathematics sessions.
 We are beginning our exciting curriculum, which we hope will thoroughly engage both you and your children.

-English this term will look at Grace Nichol’s ‘Cosmic Disco’ where the children will explore a selection of poetry and apply the poetic techniques to their own writing.
+English will begin with looking at Grace Nichol’s ‘Cosmic Disco’ where the children will explore a selection of poetry and apply the poetic techniques to their own writing.
 They will have the opportunity to use art and drama to explore the texts and to create several of their own poems.
-Following this Year 5 will then study Frank Cottrell Boyces’s ‘Cosmic’.
+Following this Year 5 will then study Frank Cottrell Boyce’s ‘Cosmic’.
 They read the book, asking questions and developing understanding of inference and the author’s use of language.
 They use discussion and role-play to explore characters.
 They develop editing, proof-reading and peer-review skills.
 They plan, edit and write a story from a different character’s point of view.

 During the autumn term, the Year 5 children will be exploring number.
 This includes; place value and ordering numbers, counting in powers of 10, 100, 1000, 10000, 100000, 1000000, negative and positive numbers and using a thermometer, addition and subtraction and using Roman numerals.